jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

     Unrecoverable disk error on device 2/0, block 1
     File system panic: Diskette in drive 0 is not root file system

 The solution: slow the CPU down.
-For example, I was able to use a [debugger](https://github.com/jeffpar/spy) I had written over 30 years ago to slow down my 233Mhz Pentium enough so that this error went away.
+I inadvertently solved this problem on a 233Mhz Pentium, thanks to an unintentional bug in my [SPY Debugger](https://github.com/jeffpar/spy): it had incorrectly left CPU's trace flag set, which meant that every instruction was being traced, and therefore running much slower than normal.
+A happy coincidence of this bug was that the "disk error" disappeared and MINIX successfully loaded.

 Faster CPUs apparently cause MINIX to perform certain hardware operations too quickly.
 I didn't see this problem in VirtualBox, presumably because even though its emulated CPU is faster than normal, its emulated hardware responds faster